xnkhi/duatsite/src/content/docs/overview/interface.md

 description: How do I use the user interface?
 ---

-The Nile Integrated Linux Environmrnt ships with **i3** - an extremely fast/lightweight user interface.
+The Nile Integrated Linux Environmrnt ships with a preconfigured installation of the **i3 Window Manager** - an extremely fast/lightweight user interface.
 The NILE is tightly integrated into i3, allowing the User to interact with it in ways never seen before.

 Rather than being a "point and click" user interface, i3 is keyboard-oriented, meaning you mainly navigate it by using a set of keyboard shortcuts.